 - Review and update Council's GIS management systems and information, including:

-- o Road infrastructure hierarchies
+- Road infrastructure hierarchies

 - Demarcations of roles and responsibilities for road infrastructure across the various agencies

-- o Road register
+- Road register

-- o Condition data.
+- Condition data.

 8.3.
 Risk

 • Implement a program of condition audits for bridge infrastructure across the shire due to the high risk implications from failure of this asset class.